Synovial fluid analysis

 Joint fluid analysis; Joint fluid aspiration

-After the joint area is cleaned, the health care provider inserts a sterile needle through the skin and into the joint space.
+After the skin around the joint is cleaned, the health care provider inserts a sterile needle through the skin and into the joint space.
 Fluid is then drawn through the needle into a sterile syringe.

 The fluid sample is sent to the laboratory.
 The laboratory technician: